lockmepl/lockme-wordpress/readme.txt

 == Description ==

-This plugin acts as a middleware between your booking system and [Lockme OAuth2 API](https://apidoc.lockme.pl/ "Lockme API 2.0 documentation") (a.k.a.
+This plugin acts as middleware between your booking system and [Lockme OAuth2 API](https://apidoc.lockme.pl/ "Lockme API 2.0 documentation") (a.k.a.
 API 2.0).

-Usage of this plugin isn't required, but if you are Lockme partner and want to seamlessly integrate your booking solution with that found on Lockme website, it is the easiest way.
-It **will send booking data** created via WordPress site to Lockme and handle messages about bookings from Lockme.
+Usage of this plugin isn't required, but if you are a Lockme partner and want to seamlessly integrate your booking solution with that found on the Lockme website, it is the easiest way.
+It **will send booking data** created via the WordPress site to Lockme and handle messages about bookings from Lockme.

 Currently, publicly supported calendar systems are: